KonssnoK/pystlink/README.md

 - Support for Pystlink integration as a package.
 Must be used with "with" statement (Fixed not releasing resources).
 - Support for multiple STLink use by new arg '-a', identifying the Address of the STLink device
 - Support for dump data retrieval, so that it can be used by the calling application
+- Support for single 32bit flash write
+- Multiple fixes to the library behaviour based on real use in a test environment.
+(Flash unlock, Flash write, Erase/Write)

 **NOTES**: